MiguelsPizza/prompt-api-consumers/local-first-chat/README.md

 1. Use the app in local-only mode and chat with the AI.
 Your chat history persists even when offline.
 2. Register/sign in when you want to sync your data to the cloud.
 3. Your previous chat history will seamlessly sync to Supabase.

-# Run the app in local-only mode

-In the repo directory, use [pnpm](https://pnpm.io/installation) to install dependencies: